Scorpionfishes and Rockfishes: Family Scorpaenidae

 Size: To 22.4 inches; most caught from piers are less than 12 inches long.
 The California record fish weighed 6 lb 15 oz and was caught at the Colorado Reef, north of Princeton Harbor, San Mateo Co. in 2008.

-Range: Bahia San Hipolito, central Baja California, to Prince William Sound, northern Gulf of Alaska.
-A wide-ranging rockfish that I have caught as far south as the Cabrillo Mole at Avalon and as far north as Pier 57 on the Seattle waterfront.
+Range: Bahia Magdalena, southern Baja California, and Bahia San Hipolito, central Baja California, to Prince William Sound, northern Gulf of Alaska.
+Reported as common from Bahia Tortugas, southern Baja California to Bodega Bay, northern California, and from Puget Sound to southeastern Alaska.
+A wide-ranging rockfish that I have caught as far south as the Ocean Beach Pier in San Diego and as far north as Pier 57 on the Seattle waterfront.
+In California, I have caught them at seven SoCal piers, eight CenCal piers, twenty San Francisco Bay Area piers, and five NorCal piers.

 A SBR (Small Brown Rockfish) from the Goleta Pier